SobiaManzoor/W2--PM-Final/README.md

 *Figure 12,13 — MAC addresses of the discovered hosts.*

-Task 13 — Display & Save Network Topology
+## Task 13 — Identify MAC Addresses of Live Hosts

 Objective

 To visualize the discovered network hosts using Zenmap's topology feature and save the topology output in PDF format.